Eric Juneau

 Pronouns: He/Him/His

-Eric Juneau is a New York based conductor, pianist, music theorist, and oboist.
-Originally from Virginia, he completed his Bachelors of Music at the Cleveland Institute of Music (CIM), double majoring in oboe performance and music theory.
-While there, he also studied abroad at the Paris Conservatoire, taught a studio of music theory students, and was the coach for the Case Men’s Glee Club’s barbershop quartet.
+Eric Juneau is a New York based conductor, keyboardist, and opera coach.
+Originally from Virginia, he attended the Cleveland Institute of Music, receiving Bachelors of Music in Oboe and Music Theory.
+While there, he completed a semester abroad at the Paris Conservatoire (CNSMDP), worked as a music theory tutor to both undergraduate and graduate students, and participated in the Case Men’s Glee Club, coaching their barbershop quartet.

-After graduating, Eric entered the Eastman School of Music as a teaching fellow in the MA Theory Pedagogy program.
-Deciding to return to a career in performance, he later moved to New York City and completed his Master of Music in Conducting at the Aaron Copland School of Music, studying with Dr. Mark Powell.
+After graduating, Eric entered the Eastman School of Music as a teaching fellow in the MA Theory Pedagogy program in Fall 2020.
+Deciding to return to a career in performance, he later moved to New York City and completed his Master of Music in Conducting at the the Queens College Aaron Copland School of Music, studying with Dr. Mark Powell.
 During his masters program, he rehearsed and performed various works by living composers in addition to the standard repertoire.
 In 2023, he made a successful debut with the New Conductors Orchestra, conducting Stellarium by Michael Rosin and Cathedral Grove by Daniel Godsil.

-In the Summer of 2021, Eric was a student conductor in the Cincinnati Conservatory of Music’s Summer Opera Bootcamp.
-In 2022, he was a collaborative piano student to Opera Viva Italy, where he studied in Verona with Joyce Fieldsend and Dr. Lisa Sylvester.
-And in 2023, Eric joined the Opera Company of Middlebury as a pianist and répétiteur in their Young Artists’ Program, performing Samuel Barber’s A Hand of Bridge, Gian Carlo Menotti’s The Telephone, and selected arias.
+In the Summer of 2021, Eric attended the Cincinnati Conservatory of Music’s Summer Opera Bootcamp for conductors.
+In 2022, he attended Opera Viva, studying collaborative piano in Verona with Joyce Fieldsend and Dr. Lisa Sylvester.
+And, in 2023, Eric participated in the Opera Company of Middlebury’s Young Artist Program as a collaborative pianist, performing Barber’s A Hand of Bridge, Menotti’s The Telephone, and selected arias.

 Outside of his music directing, piano, and teaching work, Eric can usually be found on a coffee date with his lovely wife, Sara, who makes everything possible.